nabostylisten/nabostylisten/migration-mapping-analysis.md

 ## Conclusion

-This migration represents a fundamental architectural shift from a complex multi-tenant system to a streamlined two-sided marketplace.
+This migration represents a fundamental architectural shift from a complex multi-tenant system to a streamlined two-sided marketplace with enhanced capabilities.
 The key to success lies in:

 1. **Careful user consolidation** - Preventing ID collisions while preserving all relationships
 2. **Accurate status mapping** - Simplifying complex states without losing business meaning
 3. **Data integrity validation** - Checking at every phase to catch issues early
 4. **Incremental migration** - Moving data in dependency order to maintain referential integrity
 5. **Comprehensive testing** - Including edge cases, duplicates, and orphaned records
+6. **Clean start approach** - Starting fresh with enhanced systems (discounts, availability) rather than migrating legacy data

+**Post-Migration New Features:**
+- **Booking Notes System**: Comprehensive service documentation and customer relationship management
+- **Enhanced Discount System**: Modern discount management with usage tracking and restrictions
+- **Affiliate Marketing System**: New revenue sharing model for stylists
+- **Trial Session Support**: Enhanced service offerings with trial booking capabilities
+- **Automated Payment Processing**: Reliable payment capture and payout processing

-The migration will result in a cleaner, more maintainable system with improved performance and reduced complexity, setting the foundation for future growth and feature development.
+The migration will result in a cleaner, more maintainable system with improved performance, reduced complexity, and new business capabilities, setting the foundation for significant growth and feature development.